schegini/fdm/README.md

 Let's now expand on some vocabulary.

-In the world of Option Contract pricing, there are some terms that are confusing to grasp for the common person.
+In the world of Option Contract pricing, there are some terms that are confusing to grasp.
 So, here is a detailed explanation of each term used:

   Call Option:    a financial contract that gives someone the opportunity to **purchase** an asset by a certain expiration date

   Put Option:     a financial contract that gives someone the opportunity to **sell** an asset by a certain expiration date

-  Strike Price:   a **predetermined price** at which a contract can be bought or sold at ($80 per XYZ share was the **strike price** in our example above)
+  Strike Price:   a **predetermined price** at which an asset can be bought or sold

   Time:           all option contracts have a date attached that specifies when the contract reaches maturity.
 In other words, the contract **expires** at a certain date, which then nullifies any intrinsic value that the contract may have